Penalties for Failure to Pay on Time: reasonable excuse: Shortage of funds

 However, a person may have a reasonable excuse for failing to pay on time when

-- The shortage of funds occurred despite the person exercising reasonable foresight and due diligence, having given proper regard to their tax due date obligations
+- the shortage of funds occurred despite the person exercising reasonable care and due diligence, having given proper regard to their tax due date obligations

 When considering whether there is a reasonable excuse you must look at the circumstances that gave rise to the shortage of funds.
 If you accept that the shortage of funds amounted to a reasonable excuse you must also consider whether the person remedied the failure without unreasonable delay after the excuse ended, see CH155900.